sergdort/CleanArchitectureRxSwift/README.md

     }
 ```

-`ViewModel` can be injected into `ViewController` via property injection or initializer.
-In the current example this is done by `Navigator`.
+A `ViewModel` can be injected into a `ViewController` via property injection or initializer.
+In the current example, this is done by `Navigator`.

 ```swift